 Stop Logging Glider Habitat

-- End logging in NSW state native forest with high densities of, or otherwise of critical importance to, listed endangered species, particularly koalas and greater gliders.
+- Immediately pause logging in NSW state native forest with high densities of listed endangered species, including koalas and greater gliders.

-- Institute a 100m exclusion zone around any greater glider sighted within a state forest that is due to be logged.
+- Institute a 100-metre exclusion zone around any greater glider sighted within a state forest that is due to be logged.

 - Direct the EPA to issue stop-work orders as soon as evidence emerges of gliders living within forests that are being logged.